21 Percival St, Freetown, Sierra Leone

 Facilities

-High Dependency Unit (HDU): Four beds with advanced monitoring and a dedicated ultrasound
+• High Dependency Unit (HDU): Four beds with advanced monitoring and a Dependency Unit (HDU): Four beds with advanced monitoring and a dedicated ultrasound

 Training & Research